 Sugar-Free Coconut Chai Breakfast Cake

-1 cup strong chai tea
+- 1 cup strong chai

-1/3 cup uncooked quick (not instant) oatmeal
+- 1/3 cup uncooked quick oatmeal not instant

-1 cup whole wheat flour
+- 1 cup whole wheat flour

-1/2 cup unbleached white flour
+- 1/2 cup unbleached white flour

-1 tsp baking soda
+- 1 tsp baking soda

 - 1/2 tsp salt

-1 tsp cinnamon
+- 1 tsp cinnamon

-1/4 tsp ginger (use more for a spicier cake)
+- 1/4 tsp ginger use more for a spicier cake

-1/3 cup plus 2 tablespoons unsweetened applesauce
+- 1/3 cup plus 2 tablespoons unsweetened applesauce

-1 tbsp vinegar
+- 1 tbsp vinegar

-1/2 tsp almond extract
+- 1/2 tsp almond extract

-1 tsp vanilla extract
+- 1 tsp vanilla extract

-1/2 cup flaked coconut, 2 tbsp reserved
+- 1/2 cup flaked coconut 2 tbsp reserved

-3/4 tsp pure stevia extract (adjust to taste)*
+- 3/4 tsp pure stevia extract adjust to taste*

-Prepare the chai ahead of time by steeping two teabags (I used decaffeinated Tazo Chai) in one cup of boiling water until cool.
+- Prepare the chai ahead of time by steeping two teabags (I used decaffeinated Tazo Chai) in one cup of boiling water until cool.

-Preheat oven to 350 F. Grease an 8-inch square baking pan.
+- Preheat oven to 350 F. Grease an 8-inch square baking pan.

-Combine the dry ingredients (oatmeal through ginger) in a medium-sized mixing bowl.
+- Combine the dry ingredients (oatmeal through ginger) in a medium-sized mixing bowl.
 Add the chai, applesauce, vinegar, extracts, and all but 2 tablespoons of the coconut.
 Mix well and add the stevia, adjusting it to taste.

-Pour the batter into the prepared pan.
+- Pour the batter into the prepared pan.
 Sprinkle with the reserved coconut and bake for about 25 minutes, or until a tester inserted into the center of the cake comes out clean.
 Serve warm or at room temperature.